As Tacoma Public Utilities adjusts rates, we understand that decisions we make will impact you. We take that

-Starting April 1, 2015, Tacoma Power residential rates will increase for some customers and decrease for others, depending on where you live.
+Starting April 1, 2015, Tacoma Power residential rates increased for some customers and decreased for others, depending on where you live.
 (There are no Tacoma Power rate increases in 2016.)

 If you live in Tacoma, unincorporated Pierce County, Federal Way, Milton or Roy, your monthly electric bill will increase by about $2.20 per month.

 If you live in Fife, your bill will decrease by about 70 cents per month.
 If you live in Fircrest, Lakewood, Steilacoom or University Place, your bill decreased by about $3.75 per month.

 Impact of franchise fees